yug0537/Super-Store-Sales-Dashboard/README.md

 - <a href="https://github.com/yug0537/Super-Store-Sales-Dashboard/blob/main/SuperStore_Sales_Dataset.csv">Super Store Sales Data<a/>
 - <a href="https://github.com/yug0537/Super-Store-Sales-Dashboard/blob/main/Super_StoreSales_Data.pbix">Dashboard Interaction<a/>
 ## Process
-- First We uploaded csv file in power bi.
-- Then done some cleaning task through power bi query editor.
+- First We uploaded csv file in power bi and done some cleaning task through power query editor.
-- After that using charts and visualiation tools in report view done analysation.
+- Identified the KPIs,design an intuitive and visually appealing dashboard after that using charts and visualiation tools in report view.
-- Using Filter,slicers enhanced dashboard more interactive and powerful to analyse the data and created a interactive dashboard.
+- Add interactive visulaizations and capabilities to allow users to explore the data at various levels of granularity.